dholab/prolonged-infection-suppfig2/README.md

 nextflow run prolonged_infection_suppfig2.nf -resume
 ```

 The workflow's configurations (see below) tell NextFlow to plot the workflow and record run statistics.
-However, to visualize the workflow itself in a [directed acyclic graph (DAG)](https://github.com/nrminor/prolonged-infection-suppfig2/blob/332cff270dafc8213b8135fc21feba2e711f5ce4/prolonged_infection_suppfig2_dag.png), note that NextFlow requires the package GraphViz, which is easiest to install via the intructions on [GraphViz's website](https://graphviz.org/download/).
+However, to visualize the workflow itself in a [directed acyclic graph (DAG)](https://github.com/nrminor/prolonged-infection-suppfig2/blob/332cff270dafc8213b8135fc21feba2e711f5ce4/prolonged_infection_suppfig2_dag.png), NextFlow requires the package GraphViz, which is easiest to install via the intructions on [GraphViz's website](https://graphviz.org/download/).
+If you do not install GraphViz, the workflow will still run as expected, but will not produce a DAG png.

 ### Configuration